Naozumi520/blog-comments-files/readme.md

-Just a repo for utteranc to save comment of my blog. https://naozumi.me
+Just a repo for utteranc to save comments and files for my blog. https://naozumi.me